jonathanfox5/pianojam/template.md

-### Submissions from last month's Piano Jam

-*Just to be clear, the username links are links to the posts.*

-*If you still have a submission but you feel it's too late then please do post it anyway and I'll happily edit it in!*

-<<[Submissions]>>

----

 ### Guidelines

 If you're new to /r/piano, the Piano Jam is a monthly event where you get the chance to challenge yourself to work on a piece of music and share your playing with the community.
 Whether you're a beginner or expert, we'd love to hear you play!
 See the guidelines below and check out all the previous piano jams in the sidebar.